Ethical Dimensions in the Health Professions - Elsevier eBook on VitalSource, 5th Edition

 Section I: Introduction to Ethical Dimensions in the Health Professions 1.
 Morality and Ethics: What are They and Why do They Matter?
 2. The Ethical Goal of Professional Practice: A Caring Response 3.
 Prototypes of Ethical Problems 4.
 Ethics Theories and Approaches: Conceptual Tools for Ethical Decision-Making 5.
 A Six-Step Process of Ethical Decision Making in Arriving at a Caring Response Section II: Ethical Dimensions of Professional Roles 6.
 Surviving Student Life Ethically 7.
 Surviving Professional Life Ethically 8.
 Living Ethically within Health Care Organizations 9.
 Living Ethically as a Member of the Health Care Team Section III: Ethical Dimensions of the Professional-Patient Relationship 10.
 Why Honor Confidentiality 11.
 Communication and Information Sharing 12.
 Informed Consent in Treatment and Clinical Research Section IV: Ethical Dimensions of Chronic and End of Life Care 13.
 Ethical Issues in Chronic Care 14.
 Ethical Issues in End of Life Care Section V: Ethical Dimensions of the Social Context of Health Care 15.
 Distributive Justice: Clinical Sources of Claims for Health Care 16.
 Compensatory and Social Justice: Societal Sources of Claims for Health Care 17.
 Professionals as Good Citizens: Responsibility and Opportunity

-Ruth B. Purtilo, PhD, FAPTA, Professor Emerita of Ethics, MGH Institute of Health Professions, Boston, MA; John Marsh Visiting Professor, University of Vermont, Burlington, VT and Regina F. Doherty, OTD, OTR/L, FAOTA, Associate Professor, Occupational Therapy Department, School of Health and Rehabilitation Sciences, MGH Institute of Health Professions, Boston, MA; Senior Occupational Therapist, Massachusetts General Hospital, Boston, MA
+Ruth B. Purtilo, PhD, FAPTA, Professor Emerita, MGH Institute of Health Professions, Boston, Massachusetts and Regina F. Doherty, OTD, OTR/L, FAOTA, FNAP, Professor and Chair, Department of Occupational Therapy, School of Health and Rehabilitation Sciences, MGH Institute of Health Professions, Boston, MA